 Monitoring soil moisture, plant condition and weather (especially the weather conditions influencing evapotranspiration) to inform decisions around timing and volume of water applied doubled productivity on some sites.

 Smarter Irrigation for Profit was a partnership between the Australian Government and major irrigation industries of cotton, dairy, rice and sugar.

 For a summary of all of the project findings components see Smarter Irrigation for Profit_FINAL Snapshot

 For a selection of case studies download Smarter Irrigation for Profit – Case Studies

-There are a number of dairy focussed research and extension activities that form part of the project:
+A number of dairy focused research and extension activities formed part of the project:

 - Irrigation Scheduling Technologies (plant, soil, weather)

 - Smart Irrigation – when and how much. pdf